Justin Ready: Health care

 Ready supports efforts to repeal Obamacare.

 During the 2017 legislative session, Ready said he opposed a bill requiring companies to provide employees with five days of paid sick leave per year, which he claimed would exacerbate income inequality.

 In 2019, Ready criticized the End-of-Life Option Act, which would have provided palliative care to terminally ill adults.

+During the 2026 legislative session, Ready opposed the Vax Act, a bill that would allow the Maryland Department of Health to set vaccine recommendations for Marylanders independent of any federal guidelines, calling it unnecessary.

 Immigration

 Ready supported Question 4 in 2012, which sought to repeal Maryland's Dream Act, a bill that extended in-state tuition for undocumented immigrants, saying that the bill made Maryland appear as a sanctuary state.

 In 2014, Ready condemned a proposal to house immigrant children at a former U.S. Army Reserve Center in Westminster, Maryland, and blamed the increase in immigrant children on President Barack Obama's immigration policies.

 In 2017, Ready supported the Trust Act, a bill that would prohibit police from asking about a detainee's immigration or citizenship status.
 During the 2020 legislative session, he introduced legislation that would require state correctional facilities to cooperate with U.S. Immigration and Customs Enforcement (ICE), accusing detention centers in Prince George's and Montgomery counties of defying ICE requests.
 In 2021, he opposed the Dignity Not Detention Act, a bill that would end all contracts between state correctional facilities and ICE, arguing that it would make communities less safe.
-In November 2025, Ready criticized a bill to ban 287(g) program agreements in Maryland, saying that Maryland should instead keep 287(g) agreements in place "so that there's a clear process in place with how law enforcement is cooperating with ICE".

 In 2021, Ready said he opposed a bill to extend the state's earned income tax credit to non-citizens.
 In 2023, during debate on a bill to make the tax credit permanent, Ready introduced an amendment to phase out the credit for non-citizens, which was rejected in a 14–33 vote.

+In November 2025, Ready criticized a bill to ban 287(g) program agreements in Maryland, saying that Maryland should instead keep 287(g) agreements in place "so that there's a clear process in place with how law enforcement is cooperating with ICE".
+During debate on the bill in January 2026, he introduced an amendment that would've required employers to use the federal E-Verify system to determine if someone is eligible for employment based on immigration status, which was rejected in a 13–31 vote.
+In April 2026, Ready opposed the Community Trust Act, a bill that would require ICE to present a judicial warrant to compel state action.